 4. Temple of Artemis at Ephesus, Turkey

 Ephesus used to be a major hub for trade and culture back in its heyday.
-It featured all the amenities of a bigger city in the ancient world like paved streets, aqueducts, or public baths.
+It featured all the amenities of a bigger city in the ancient world, like paved streets, aqueducts, and public baths.

 5. Mausoleum at Halicarnassus, Turkey